Transportation in the Philippines: Roads

 In 1940, there were 14,270 mi of road in the entire country, half of which was in central and southern Luzon.
 The roads served 50,000 vehicles.

 Road classification is based primarily on administrative responsibilities (with the exception of barangays), i.e., which level of government built and funded the roads.
-Most of the barangay roads are unpaved village-access roads built in the past by the Department of Public Works and Highways (DPWH), but responsibility for maintaining these roads have been devolved to the Local Government Units (LGUs).
+Most of the barangay roads are unpaved village-access roads built in the past by the Department of Public Works and Highways (DPWH), but responsibility for maintaining these roads have been devolved to local government units (LGUs).
 Farm-to-market roads fall under this category, and a few are financed by the Department of Agrarian Reform and the Department of Agriculture.

 Highways

-Highways in the Philippines include national roads that can be classified into three types: the national primary, national secondary and national tertiary roads.
+Highways in the Philippines include national roads classified into three types: national primary, national secondary, and national tertiary roads.